apache/iotdb/docs/UserGuide/Reference/SQL-Reference.md

 ```
 DELETE PARTITION StorageGroupName INT(COMMA INT)*
 Eg DELETE PARTITION root.sg1 0,1,2
-This example will delete the first 3 time partitions of database root.sg1.
+This example will delete the first 3 time partitions of storage group root.sg1.
 ```
 The partitionId can be found in data folders or converted using `timestamp / partitionInterval`.